pollfish/docs/terms/respondent.md

 8. device manufacturer
 9. version of Pollfish-enabled app
 10. type of connection - e.g. wifi
-11. last saved location, latitude, longitude, accuracy- only if the current app has permission to use location services
-12. device language
+11. device language
-13. if roaming is used
+12. if roaming is used
-14. if accessibility is enabled
+13. if accessibility is enabled
-15. if the user is an app publisher
+14. if the user is an app publisher
-16. if installation of third party apps is allowed
+15. if installation of third party apps is allowed
-17. if the Device is hardware accelerated
+16. if the Device is hardware accelerated
-18. exact time of communication with server
+17. exact time of communication with server
-19. Pollfish api key for the application used
+18. Pollfish api key for the application used
-20. if the application used runs the sdk version of google play or universal
+19. if the application used runs the sdk version of google play or universal
-21. **user&#39;s ip address (retrieved when connecting to the server)**
+20. **user&#39;s ip address (retrieved when connecting to the server)**
-22. device brand info
+21. device brand info
-23. device board info
+22. device board info
-24. android web view user agent
+23. android web view user agent
-25. further location info (latitude, longitude, accuracy, altitude etc.)

-Please note that once an app-user accepts our privacy policy and agrees to participate in a survey, Pollfish may be able to collect, additionally, only in Android, the following data:
-- Connectable networks
-- **Device IMEI (only when the app publisher has obtained permission of the user to access such data)**
-- Mac address (only on Android Lollipop and below)
-- List of running services
-- Memory information
-- CPU information
-- Bluetooth information
-- List of initial scan results of available BLE devices
-- **Android ID (randomly generated number by the system)**
-- **Hardware serial number**

 **3.1.1.2 For iOS**